jagregory/jagregory.github.com/_posts/2009-01-10-fluent-nhibernate-auto-mapping-introduction.md

   .BuildSessionFactory();
 ```

-<p>What we need to do is get our auto mappings in the middle of that.</p>
+What we need to do is get our auto mappings in the middle of that.

 ``` csharp
 var autoMappings = AutoPersistenceModel